 There will probably be a reason why you are not getting into the optimum state when you perform.
 Usually my clients complain that they ‘always tighten up’ when they play.
 To this I usually reply “Always?” and raise a questioning eyebrow, then start digging a little deeper.
 Nonetheless, they have a deeply ingrained habit.
 Habits are notoriously hard to change using the conscious mind (ie ‘trying’) but they can be elegantly and easily changed when the changes are made at the unconscious level.
 Visualisation, mindfulness, meditation and even devout prayer all tap into the brain’s hypnotic ability to get ‘under the hood’ and make changes at the unconscious level.

 To get you started, and to get you thinking along the right lines, here is one of the most powerful sentences I know:

 Imagine what it would feel like to feel different.

 That amazing sentence can be the key to change.

 There is a free downloadable hypnosis MP3 using this technique to help you to relax more when you play.
-I’ll send you a link to the file, just fill in your email address and it’ll be on its way to your in-box straight away.
-Click here to to the download page.
+Click the button at the bottom of the post.

 If you are interested in learning more about the Musicians Hypnosis material, simply watch the short video at www.musicianshypnosis.com